WelsonAA/First-Kotlin-App/README.md

 # untitled5new
 This is my first Kotlin Project.
-Trying new Things
+I am trying the IDE and testing my first lines.
+Just Baby steps:)